Fineco Bank vs ThinkMarkets Comparison

 How do Fineco Bank and ThinkMarkets differ in terms of minimum deposit?
 What about average spreads and funding options?

-Fineco Bank requires a minimum deposit of $0, while ThinkMarkets requires a minimum deposit of $250.00.
-From our testing we found Fineco Bank offers spreads of N/A, while ThinkMarkets offers spreads of N/A. Fineco Bank supports Bank Wire (Deposit/Withdraw) for popular funding options, where ThinkMarkets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)., neither have PayPal (Deposit/Withdraw)
+Fineco Bank requires a minimum deposit of $0, while ThinkMarkets requires a minimum deposit of $0.
+From our testing we found Fineco Bank offers spreads of N/A, while ThinkMarkets offers spreads of N/A. Fineco Bank supports Bank Wire (Deposit/Withdraw) for popular funding options, where ThinkMarkets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)..
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Fineco Bank or ThinkMarkets?
+Which broker offers more tradeable asset classes, Fineco Bank or ThinkMarkets?

-Fineco Bank offers a more diverse selection of investment options than ThinkMarkets allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Fineco Bank has 126, compared to 1674 from ThinkMarkets.
+Fineco Bank offers a more diverse selection of investment options than ThinkMarkets allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, Fineco Bank has 126, compared to 4000 from ThinkMarkets.

 Can I trade cryptocurrency with Fineco Bank or ThinkMarkets?